Ezequiel Ham

-Alessio Ezequiel Naim Ham (إزيكييل هام; born 10 March 1994) is a professional footballer who plays as a midfielder for Campeonato Brasileiro Série B club Atlético Goianiense.
+Alessio Ezequiel Naim Ham (إزيكييل هام; born 10 March 1994) is a professional footballer who plays as a midfielder for Atlético Tucumán.
 Born in Argentina, he represents the Syria national team.

 Club career

 Ham was promoted into the first-team of Argentine Primera División side Argentinos Juniors in March 2014 and subsequently made his professional debut on 28 March versus Belgrano.
 Another appearance followed in 2013–14 against River Plate.
 His first senior goal came on 22 August 2015 in the Primera División against San Lorenzo.
 He scored again four games later in a match with Boca Juniors on 19 September 2015, but was later subbed off after breaking his leg following a challenge with Carlos Tevez.
 After 610 days out, Ham made his return in a Primera B Nacional draw with Almagro on 22 May 2017.

 In January 2018, Ham completed a loan move to Japan to join J2 League team FC Gifu.
 He belatedly made his first appearance on 23 September versus Tokyo Verdy.
 He departed the club on 23 November.
 Upon returning to Argentinos Juniors, Ham suffered another serious injury after rupturing his cruciate knee ligaments in a reserve match with Vélez Sarsfield.
 After recovering, Ham left on loan in February 2020 to Primera B Nacional's Santamarina.
 He debuted on 15 February versus Deportivo Riestra, prior to a second appearance against Defensores de Belgrano a month later; though the season was soon curtailed.

 In October 2020, Ham joined Olimpo of Torneo Federal A on a free transfer.